I3S-ESSnet/Documents/2022/oslo/README.md

 The meeting will thus cover two main topics:

-* Brain-storming on how to organize sustainable sharing of solutions in the ESS based on open source
+* Brain-storming on how to organize sustainable sharing of solutions in the ESS based on Open Source
 * Further development of I3S tools, specifically [Trevas](https://github.com/InseeFr/Trevas) and [lab](https://github.com/InseeFrLab/VTL-Lab)) in the light of the ideas produced by the brain-storming.